stem-piano/stem-piano-g-main/documentation/firmware_downloading.md

 For sending firmware to the Teensy while also connected to the external +5 volt power input at J1, the Teensy manufacturer's website https://www.pjrc.com/ explains solutions to this problem https://www.pjrc.com/teensy/external_power.html

-The recommended option is cutting the "5V" pad.
-Do not connect jumper J12 or external +5V power until the "5V" pad is cut according to PJRC instructions, and verified the circuit is open with an ohmmeter.
+Do not connect jumper J12 or external +5V power until the "5V" pad is cut according to PJRC instructions.

 ## Initial Download